herbig/seerbot/README.md

 # SeerBot
 A Discord bot inspired by [MTG Scryfall](https://scryfall.com/docs/discord-bot), to quickly get [Sorcery TCG](https://sorcerytcg.com/) card details in Discord.

-The bot scans new messages for the pattern `((CARD NAME))` and responds with details about the card, if the name is a valid Sorcery card.
+The bot scans new messages for the pattern `((CARD NAME))` and responds with details about the card, if the text is a valid Sorcery card name.

-For local dev, to get set up run:
+For local dev run:

-`npm install`

-Then

 `npm run devStart`

-You will need to have set up a Discord bot in their developer portal with the *Message Content Intent* permission, as well as the following values in your local `.env` file:
+You will need to have set up a Discord bot in the Discord developer portal with the *Message Content Intent* permission, as well as the following values in your local `.env` file:

 ```
 # Sentry DSN, for analytics